 Gene has also returned to his original profession, radio.
 Debuting in 2002, The Tech Night Owl LIVE reaches technology fans around the world with news and commentary on Apple Inc., personal technology and pop culture.
 In 2006, Gene became co-creator The Paracast, which has become what listeners call “the gold standard” of paranormal radio.

 Both radio shows went into syndication to dozens of radio stations in the U.S. via the GCN network beginning in July, 2010; they are still available to a worldwide audience online from our sites and through iTunes, Blubrry, Stitcher, TuneIn and other services.

 Products submitted for review are generally supplied without cost from the manufacturers and/or vendors.
 The Night Owl does not request or receive any incentives for its reviews and will evaluate such products in a fair and balanced manner.

 Would you like to advertise on this site, on our two radio shows, or on our other sites?
-If you do click here to contact our ad sales department and get our special introductory 2013 rate package.
-We’re also in need of extra sales help, so if you have a background in radio and/or online ad sales, write us at the same address pronto!
-Thanks.
+If you do click here to contact our ad sales department and get our special introductory 2014-5 rate package.

 The Night Owl Staff:

 Worldwide Licensing and Marketing: Sharon Jarvis